 4. Fine-tune the effect

 Once your filter is in place and you’re standing at the right angle to the sun, you might think you’re all set to take the shot – but you can still boost the sky some more.
-Rotate the front ring of the filter to maximise the intensity of the polarising effect.
+Rotate the front ring of the filter to maximize the intensity of the polarizing effect.

 5. Avoid wide angles

-As mentioned in the introduction, polarisers increase the contrast and saturation of your images, especially in blue skies, but you should take care.
-With wide-angle lenses, the strength of the polarising effect can vary across the frame, so it can sometimes look a bit uneven.
+As mentioned in the introduction, polarizers increase the contrast and saturation of your images, especially in blue skies, but you should take care.
+With wide-angle lenses, the strength of the polarizing effect can vary across the frame, so it can sometimes look a bit uneven.

 6. See through water